scarf-sh/docs/docs/package-analytics.md

 # Scarf SDKs for library and package authors

-Scarf's language SDKs provide observability into the usage of your libraries and language-level packages.
-By simply adding a dependency to a Scarf language library, you can be getting better insight into how your package is used, and by which companies.
+Scarf's programming language SDKs provide observability into the usage of your libraries and language-specific packages.
+By adding a dependency to scarf-js or another Scarf language-level library, you can gain better data insights into how your package is used, and by which companies.

 ## JavaScript